eric-gan/YelpRatingPredictor/README.md

 Replace the second line with your name (as a string).

 3. Replace the existing reviews with reviews of your own!
-You can get a list of Berkeley restaurants with the following command: 'python3 recommend.py -r'
+You can get a list of Berkeley restaurants with the following command: `python3 recommend.py -r`

 Rate a couple of your favorite (or least favorite) restaurants.